BornholmerFærgen: Past vessels

 MS Dueodde (2005-2010)Sister ship to the Hammerodde.
 Built in 2005 by Merwede.
 In September 2010 she was purchased by New Zealand ferry operator Strait Shipping (Bluebridge) and renamed MV Straitsman for service on Cook Strait.
+She was purchased by Condor Ferries in early 2023 and is currently in service with Brittany Ferries as the MV Islander.

 MS Jens Kofod (1979-2005)Sister ship to Povl Anker.
 Sold to Eckerö Linjen in 2005 for service between Eckerö and Grisslehamn, The vessel was named after Jens Kofod Pedersen, who, like Paul Hansen Anker was active in the struggle against the Swedish government and was a cousin of Villum Clausen.

 MS Peder Olsen (1991-1999)Built in 1974 as the Kalle III for Jydsk Færgefart A/S. Sold to Moby Lines in 1999 for service in the Tyrrhenian Sea.

 MS Rotna (1971-1978)Built in 1962 as the Kalle for Juelsminde-Kalundborg Linien.
 Sold to Gozo Channel Line in 1978 for service in the Mediterranean.
 Broken up in 2002.

 HSC Villum Clausen (2000-2017)(Launched: 2000) fast ferry (catamaran) Capacity approximately 215 cars and 1055 passengers requiring seats for all.
 Top speed 48 knots.
 Recorded in the Guinness Book of Records for its top speed and the longest distance in 24 hours of the voyage from the shipyard Austal Ships in Australia to Denmark.
 Villum Clausen was the brother of Jens Pedersen Kofod, and it was Villum Clausen, who shot the Swedish commander Johan Printzensköld who tried to escape arrest.
 Since 2017 as World Champion Jet for Seajets.

 MS Hammerodde (2005-2018)Built at Merwede shipyard in the Netherlands in 2005.
 Capacity 1235 lane meters, 400 passengers, 108 berths in 60 cabins.
 Ice class 1C.
 The Hammerodde was rebuilt by the STX Europe shipyard in 2010 with an extra vehicle deck at the stern.
 Since 2018 as Stena Vinga for Stena Line.